pimutils/khal/README.rst

 Getting localized time right, seems to be the most difficult part about calendaring (and messing it up ends in missing the one imported meeting of the week).
-So I'll briefly describe here, how khal tries to handle timezone information, which information it can handle and wich it can't.
+So I'll briefly describe here, how khal tries to handle timezone information, which information it can handle and which it can't.

 All datetimes are saved to the local database as UTC Time.
 Datetimes that are already UTC Time, e.g. ``19980119T070000Z`` are saved as such.
 Datetimes in